ccwutw/http-server/README.md

 http-server
 =====

 This project implemented a HTTP/SQLite server.
-The server maintains a request multiplexer and processes incoming requests using a SQLite database.
+The server maintains a request multiplexer to process incoming requests.
+For each PUT/GET request, a corresponding store/query operation is implemented using the SQLite database.

 ## Usage